I-4-2-5.Case Priority and Initial Screening

 2. Procedural Review

-The CRA performs a procedural review to ensure that:
+The court legal assistant performs a procedural review to ensure that:

 The Appeals Council (AC) responded to any evidence received within 60 days of its final action; and